Kaia (group)

-KAIA is a five-member Filipino girl group under ShowBT Philippines.
-The group consists of Charice, Angela, Alexa, Sophia, and Charlotte.
+Kaia (stylized in all caps) is a Filipino girl group.
+The quintet consists of twin sisters Charice and Angela, Alexa, Sophia, and Charlotte.
 Their pre-debut single "Kaya" was released on December 10, 2021.
 The group officially debuted on April 8, 2022, with debut single "Blah Blah".

+Name

+The group's name comes from the Cebuano word kinaiya, which means "inner character and a person’s individuality".
+In addition, it is homophonous to the Filipino word kaya, which is defined as the "capability to get through obstacles".